Origins and Evolution

 BRICS membership as of July 2025 (11 full members): Brazil, Russia, India, China, South Africa, Egypt, Ethiopia, Iran, UAE, Indonesia (joined January 2025), Saudi Arabia (joined July 2025).
 Nine partner countries joined effective January 2025.

-UPSC angle: Prelims — 17th BRICS Summit: Rio de Janeiro, July 6–7, 2025; Brazil chair; Xi Jinping absent (Li Qiang represented China); Indonesia and Saudi Arabia as new full members (11 total); UAE chairs BRICS in 2026.
+UPSC angle: Prelims — 17th BRICS Summit: Rio de Janeiro, July 6–7, 2025; Brazil chair; Xi Jinping absent (Li Qiang represented China); Indonesia and Saudi Arabia as new full members (11 total); India chairs BRICS in 2026 (4th time), theme "Building for Resilience, Innovation, Cooperation and Sustainability"; 18th BRICS Summit: New Delhi, September 12–13, 2026.
 Mains — assess the significance of the Rio BRICS Summit given notable leadership absences; what does Xi's absence signal about China's BRICS priorities?

 New Development Bank (NDB) — Expansion and India's Role

 The NDB (headquartered in Shanghai; USD 100 billion authorised capital; equal voting rights among original 5 members) admitted Bangladesh, UAE, Egypt, and Uruguay as new members in 2021–24.
 Dilma Rousseff (Brazil's former President) succeeded K.V.
-Kamath (India) as NDB President.
-NDB's cumulative approvals exceeded USD 32 billion by 2024, with infrastructure and sustainable development projects across member countries.
-India is the NDB's largest borrower.
+Kamath (India) as NDB President in March 2023 and was re-elected in March 2025 for a second five-year term (July 2025–July 2030).
+NDB's cumulative project approvals reached ~USD 39 billion by end-2024 (NDB Annual Report 2024).
+China is the largest borrower (~$6.5 billion, 22 approved projects); India follows with ~$6.1 billion (24 approved projects).
+India's NDB portfolio including disbursements totalled ~$8.6 billion (as of end-2023 per NDB Country Portfolio Evaluation 2024).

 The Russia-Ukraine war complicated NDB operations — NDB paused new projects in Russia and Belarus to protect its credit rating and access to global capital markets.
+Fitch downgraded NDB from AA+ to AA in July 2022 (citing US capital market access risk from Russia sanctions); JCR affirmed AAA rating with stable outlook in March 2025.
 India navigated this carefully, supporting NDB's continued operation while maintaining strategic autonomy on Russia sanctions.

 PYQ Relevance